 The matron, dorm parent, and their assistants, together with the duty teacher, are in charge of the students during non-academic times before and after school and during weekends.
-Residential life challenges girls to get along with one another in a small community and to take responsibility for their own personal care.
 As part of the Character Development Programme at the school, the students are expected to share in some cleaning of the dorms and ablution blocks on a rotating schedule as well as doing their own laundry and keeping their rooms tidy.

 The school actively promotes respect for and appreciation of all cultures and religions and works towards building a community of students who demonstrate unity within the diversity of many cultures, backgrounds, and beliefs.

 Student Welfare and Safety